The Double Refuge ☠️ Ars Moriendi

 Horatio: If your mind dislike anything, obey it.
 I will forestall their repair hither, and say you aren’t fit.

 Hamlet: Not a whit.
 We defy augury.
 There is special providence in the fall of a sparrow.
 If it be now, ’tis not to come.
 If it be not to come, it will be now.
 If it be not now, yet it will come — the readiness is all.
 Since no man of aught he leaves knows, what is’t to leave betimes?
 Let be.
-(V. ii.
+(Hamlet V. ii.
 217-224)

 Hamlet is saying that since we don’t really understand ourselves or the world around us (since no man of aught he leaves knows), it doesn't matter if we leave early (what is’t to leave betimes?).
 One might add that since we don’t understand what, if anything, happens after death, then we can’t say what it means to go from life to death.
 We don’t know the ultimate meaning of what we do here, and we don’t know what we might do, if anything, there.

-From an agnostic point of view, death shouldn't be feared — or desired.
-At the moment of death, agnostics wait with bated breath to see what comes next.
-Or, they continue to breathe.
-I don't mean to say that the agnostic is somehow above fear, for we're all subject to that.
+Being made of flesh and inhabiting for a time this physical world, we can’t completely shake fear.
 As Sartre puts it, He who's without fear isn't normal; fear has nothing to do with courage.
 The body plummeting eight thousand feet and then being crushed to bloody pieces can't be considered without fear.

 Yet we can forego the fear of a crushing metaphysical punishment.
 And we can try to forego the fear of death itself — at least if we can follow the advice of Shakespeare's Cesar: